thota-sasanth/Home-Valuation/README.md

 <br>

 ## Results
-Metrics such as CV (cross validation) score, R2_score and MAE are used to evaluate performance of each model.
+Metrics such as CV (cross validation) score, R2_score and MAE are used to evaluate performance of each model. <br>
 The Gradient boosting model predicted home prices with highest CV score.
 <br>
 <br>